elewa-academy/Modular-Design/05-inheritance/README.md

 * swallows
 Each animal will be stored in a separate model object.

+A Zookeeper can ...
+* Feed an animal
+* Eat an animal
+* Rename an animal
+* Marry two animals
+* Buy more animals
+* Sell animals

 1. Create a planning chart for your application
+2. For each story:
-2. Write tests for each module
+  1. Write tests for each module
-3. Build the application with the simplest model
+  2. Build the application with the simplest model
-4. Complete the rest of the inheritance exercises and create an app for each
+3. For each Inheritance Exercise
+  1. Build the model
+  2. Build an app that uses your new model
+  3. Do you need to write new tests?
-5. Code reviews!
+4. Code reviews!

 [TOP](#index)